LeeMorinUCF/ECP3004S21/demo_03_PP_Ch_03_Function_Design/README.md

   * Are there any knife-edge cases when the procedure will change?
   * Are there any obvious boundaries?
-* After making any significant changes to a partially-working function, re-run all of your test cases to make sure
+* After making any significant changes to a partially-working function, re-run all of your test cases to make sure they are still correct.
   * Did you break any of the test cases that were working before?
   * Did you fix any that were not working?
   * Keeping score is good motivation.